 - Broken bones and fractures

 - Head and neck injuries

 - Wrongful death

 Depending on the circumstances, an injured construction worker may require amputation of the fingers, toes or limbs, while workers exposed to dust, asbestos, and other toxins are at an increased risk of developing respiratory ailments.
 Finally, the physical exertion of construction work (e.g. bending, lifting), can cause muscle and joint damage, often classified as repetitive motion injuries.

 Legal Rights of Construction Workers in Pennsylvania

 Construction work typically involves performing dangerous tasks such as operating large machinery and equipment, lifting heavy objects, and working at elevated heights, placing workers at a high risk of injury.
 Construction accident injuries can be prevented if required safety practices and procedures are followed, however.

 Although injured construction workers have a right to workers’ compensation benefits, insurers often attempt to deny claims to protect their profits, while some employers contest workers’ compensation claims by arguing that an injury was not work-related.
-The best way to assert your rights is to consult Jeff Mills.
+The best way to assert your rights is to consult Angel Torres.
 He will leverage his skills and experience to make sure you receive the benefits to which you are entitled.

 We routinely collaborate with a network of co-counsel plaintiff’s attorneys to pursue construction accident cases arising from negligence.
 Regardless of the cause of your injuries, we will help you obtain the medical care and financial resources you need and deserve.